SL-23/Leonardo-app/README.md

 - [x] When an item is clicked on the “Information Page”, it must open a modal that displays the information about that item.
 - [x] Deploy on Vercel free tier.

+## Dev considerations
+- A11y features: pagination, modal, title, focus etc.
+- Responsiveness: breakpoint used `48rem`.
+The app should be responsive.
+- TODO: unit test, snapshot test